Lookuz/AI-For-Cloud-Optimization/README.md

 from the Scikit-Learn(sklearn), CatBoost(catboost) and XGBoost(xgb) libraries.
 These 5 models are trained and tuned using Bayesian Optimization to approximate the best hyperparameters, and then stacked together using a layer 2 regression model using the vecstack library.
 The Scikit-Optimize library(skopt) was used for hyperparameter tuning using Bayesian Optimization.

+By stacking the base models and stacking them to form new 2nd layer meta learner, this new L2 model is able to identify the specific areas of the hypothesis space that each base model performs better at.
+The L2 meta learner model is also able to consolidate the stacked predictions and encompass a larger portion of the hypothesis space since it observes the predictions of each base models, hence providing a more accurate and reliable prediction.

 The following scripts are auxiliary scripts for data extraction to be used with the recommendation tool:

 ## Resource Recommendation: